Codium

 Book the Friday lunch sitting before you try anything else

-Codium opens for lunch only on Fridays, from noon to 2:30 PM, and that single midweek sitting is the most accessible entry point into one of Zeeland's most talked-about restaurants.
+Codium opens for lunch only on Fridays, from noon to 2:30 PM, that single midweek sitting is the most accessible entry point into one of Zeeland's most talked-about restaurants.
 Dinner runs Tuesday through Saturday, but seats go fast and this is a hard booking.
 If you are planning around a visit to Goes, lock in the Friday lunch first and build the rest of your trip around it.
 Evening reservations on weekends are the toughest to secure.

 Codium holds a Michelin star (2024) and ranks #658 on Opinionated About Dining's 2025 list of leading restaurants in Europe.
 For a town of Goes's size, in the province of Zeeland, that is a meaningful credential.
-Chef Wouter Kik runs a creative kitchen with a clear identity: the Eastern Scheldt and the North Sea provide the core ingredients, and the results lean toward salty flavours, acidity, and controlled spice.
-The OAD citation is specific enough to be useful — turbot grilled on the bone, then poached in olive oil, served with a fish fumet-based jus sharpened with Worcestershire sauce and parsley oil, grilled razor clams on leading, and a virgin Bloody Mary alongside.
+Chef Wouter Kik runs a creative kitchen with a clear identity: the Eastern Scheldt and the North Sea provide the core ingredients, the results lean toward salty flavours, acidity, controlled spice.
+The OAD citation is specific enough to be useful — turbot grilled on the bone, then poached in olive oil, served with a fish fumet-based jus sharpened with Worcestershire sauce and parsley oil, grilled razor clams on leading, a virgin Bloody Mary alongside.
 That dish tells you everything about the kitchen's register: precise, briny, technically layered, with flavour combinations that take real conviction to execute.

 For a food and wine enthusiast making the trip specifically for this meal, the wine pairings are worth adding.
 The OAD entry flags them explicitly as adding depth and intensity to each plate, which is a practical signal that the pairing programme is thought through rather than routine.
 If you are driving, the non-alcoholic options appear to be considered — the virgin Bloody Mary served alongside the turbot course is a working example of that approach.